CCIRT/aist-tsn-efcc/README.md

 - Sample design for 1GbE (KC705)
   - [FPGA design docs](./docs/sample_design-1g/design_top.md)

+## Publications

+When using the provided designs in this repository, please refer to the following citations:

+AIST-TSN-EFCC:
+> Akram BEN AHMED, Takahiro HIROFUCHI, and Takaaki FUKAI, "EFCC: Ethernet Frame Crafter & Capture for TSN Research", The 50th IEEE Conference on Local Computer Networks [LCN2025](https://ieeexplore.ieee.org/document/11146312), October 2025

 ## Build Device

 ⚠️ A license is required to synthesize Vivado project for KC705.